takkasila/OceanSimulation/README.md

 # OceanSimulation
 A self-study of simulating ocean waves.
-Featuring Gerstner waves and Statistic FFT approach.
-Using OpenGL C++
+Featuring Gerstner waves and Statistic FFT approaches.
+Guideline by [Tessendorf 2001](www.google.com) .Using OpenGL C++.

 ## Installation
 Currently support only Windows.